vercel/next.js/errors/navigation-context-missing.md

 #### Why This Error Occurred

 This can happen when you have components that are shared between `pages/` and `app/` or were trying to use the `next/navigation` hooks outside the `app/` directory.
-Situations where you also render components outside a Next.js application (like in unit tests) can also trigger this error.
+Situations where you render components outside a Next.js application (like in unit tests) can also trigger this error.

 The following hooks can be affected by missing contexts: